 Stimulants should be used with caution in patients with pre-existing psychosis, bipolar disorder or aggression as these conditions may be exacerbated.
+Modafinil (Provigil) has also been reported to induce mania, delusions, hallucinations, suicidal ideations, and aggression in patients with and without prior history of psychiatric illness.
 Treatment emergent psychotic or manic symptoms have been reported in 0.1 percent of patients receiving stimulants and 0.2 percent of patients receiving atomoxetine (Strattera).